FollowRob/MaxWags_Capstone_Project/README.md

 ### 3.1
 ##### Role-Based Login and Registration
-There are 3 roles on the Maxwags web application - a login for each role should have been supplied already
+There are 3 roles on the Maxwags web application - a login for each role is included with submission.

 | Role | Description |
 |------------|--------------|